 - Listing: Emergency lights, exit signs, inverters, and combos used for egress lighting should be UL 924 listed for emergency service.

 - Runtime: Equipment must support 90 minutes of illumination during a power loss (battery/inverter systems).
-Transfer to emergency power must occur rapidly (industry practice aligns with the 10-second benchmark for emergency systems).
+Transfer to emergency power should occur promptly; field practice aligns with a ~10-second expectation.

-- Implication for remote heads: The host’s remote capacity (watts) must cover all connected heads plus its own lamps for the full 90 minutes.
+- Remote heads: The host’s remote capacity (watts) must cover all connected heads plus its own lamps for the full 90 minutes.

 NFPA 101 — Light Levels & Duration

-- Minimum light levels on the egress path: initial average of 1 foot-candle and a minimum of 0.1 foot-candle at any point, with a uniformity ratio not exceeding 40:1.
+- Minimum egress light: initial average of 1 foot-candle and a minimum of 0.1 foot-candle at any point, with a uniformity ratio ≤ 40:1.

 - Duration: Provide emergency illumination for at least 90 minutes after power loss.

-- Design note: For remote heads, verify worst-case points (corners, turns, door landings) meet the average/minimum targets—especially near the end of the 90-minute period.
+- Design note: Verify worst-case points (corners, turns, door landings) meet the average/minimum targets—especially near the end of the 90-minute period.

 NEC 700 — Unit Equipment, Circuits & Remote Heads

-- Reliability: NEC requires designs so a single lamp failure won’t leave a space in total darkness—plan redundancy (e.g., more than one head/light source serving an area).
+- Reliability: Plan redundancy so a single lamp failure doesn’t leave a space in total darkness.

 - Branch circuits: Emergency lighting circuits supply only emergency loads; identify the emergency branch at the panel.